Legacy System Migration: Moving to Modern Technology Without Pain

 The services all communicate over the Enterprise Service Bus (in red in the diagram).
 The Enterprise Service Bus is critical to this model as it allows services and technology components to communicate with other services and components without having to be directly aware of them.
 For example, a Sales Service may process sales orders and save them into a database.
-On a successful order, the Sales Service could emit a “Sales Order Success” message on to the Enterprise Service Bus.
+On a successful order, the Sales Service could send a “Sales Order Success” message on to the Enterprise Service Bus.

 Legacy Application Adapters

 So far, this is great for new applications, but how could you leverage the critical logic and data that remains locked up in your legacy applications?
 The solution is to create “Legacy Application Adapters” that communicate with new services using the Enterprise Service Bus.
 Every Legacy Application Adapter will be a specialist, unique piece of software that allows access to previously locked-in logic and data.
 The Legacy Application Adapter will receive messages on the Enterprise Service Bus, process them and send replies out on the Enterprise Service Bus.
 Thus new systems are built that integrate with the legacy software without being tightly bound up to the legacy software.

 In the diagram above, it can be seen that one of the Legacy Applications has been removed and replaced with a Modern Web Application.
 However, the Modern Web Application can still communicate with legacy systems for vital logic and data via the Enterprise Service Bus.
 The key to it all is the loose coupling between services and systems provided by the Enterprise Service Bus.

 Gradually Replacing The Legacy Systems

 Using the tools and techniques outlined above (the Digital Edge Platform), the slow process of legacy IT migration can be seen.
 Achieved by replacing every legacy system with a modern, new service whilst maintaining continual business availability and critical business functions.

 As shown in the final diagram, eventually, no legacy systems will remain.